Stem Cells: What Are They and 8 Ways to Activate Them

 Stem cells are found in your body.
 While most cells in your body have specific functions, a stem cell doesn’t have a specific purpose and can turn into any cell if needed.
 They are undifferentiated cells or raw materials that can turn into cells with specialized functions as your body requires them.

 When the conditions are right, your stem cells can divide into several daughter cells that can turn into new stem cells through the process of self-renewal.
 They can also turn into specialized cells, such as blood cells, brain cells, bone cells, or heart muscle cells through the process of differentiation.
-Self-renewal or differentiation can occur in your body or in a laboratory provided the right conditions.
+Self-renewal or differentiation can occur in your body or a laboratory provided the right conditions.

 stem cells